rxmachina/openfda/README.md

  .  | frequency profile comparisons across countries
  .  | distance matrices
  .  | classification/clustering
+* 2019Q3 data is only an incremental subset (<10%) of the entire FAERS dataset

 2-Way Heatmap of normalized event frequencies (countries in columns):